 There are several countries that span the Alps, including Austria, France and Germany, but the most famous of the Alpine countries is of course Switzerland.
 It goes without saying that Switzerland is stunning and one of my favorite destinations in Europe, but, there are plenty of places to explore in the Alps outside of Switzerland that surprised me (and saved me some Euros!) during our 2 week road trip in the Alps.

 While you can’t see all of the Alps in just 2 weeks, you’ll be able to see a lot of these beautiful mountains.
 Plus, you’ll hardly be disappointed by the places you miss because the places you will go to are going to blow your mind.
 The Alps are truly stunning and you really can’t go wrong with any destinations in these European mountains!

 Overview of My Alps 2 Week Road Trip Itinerary

-This 2 week road trip itinerary in the Alps will be a circuit route with the start and end point in Munich.
-This road trip itinerary includes stops in 4 different countries — Austria, Switzerland, Liechtenstein and Germany.
-In total, there will be about 20 hours of driving split across 10 days.
-The longest stretch of driving is approximately 4.5 hours, but most days average to about 2 hours of driving.
+This 2 week road trip itinerary in the Alps will be a circuit route starting and ending in Munich.
+This road trip includes stops in 4 different countries — Austria, Switzerland, Liechtenstein and Germany.
+In total, there will be about 19 hours of driving split across 10 days.
+The longest stretch of driving is approximately 4.5 hours, but an average of 2 hours per day.